-Ryan has substantial courtroom experience, and is regularly engaged on an emergency basis to pursue or defend against requests for injunctive relief in both state and federal court.
-His recent work in this context includes the following:
+Ryan has substantial courtroom experience, and is regularly retained on an emergency basis to pursue or defend against requests for injunctive relief in both state and federal court.
+He routinely appears in state and federal courts throughout the country on a pro hac vice admission on behalf of his clients, and is also retained by attorneys in other states to serve as local counsel and provide strategic advice on Florida civil procedure and judicial tendencies.
+Recent engagements include:

 Representation of two Middle Eastern companies in the pursuit of various fraud and fiduciary duty claims against a local real estate developer over a failed hotel project on Ft.
 Lauderdale Beach.
 Ryan served as second chair trial counsel during a two and a half week long jury trial in federal court (Southern District of Florida), where he handled numerous witnesses and argued the majority of the legal and evidentiary issues that arose during the trial.
 A verdict was secured in favor of Ryan’s clients on numerous of the claims set forth in the complaint.